 His phone call from New Mexico was the first time my uncle ever called me, at least long distance anyway, and I think the subject matter of that call was the primary reason my father put the kibosh on the two of us traveling together.

-In the summer of 1952, me being under the guardianship of my uncle all came to a screeching halt because of my father and Stepmother decided to divorce.
-Our de facto family dissolved and my uncle went back to the Taos, Santa Fe area and I went to live with my grandmother.
+By the summer of 1952, me being under the guardianship of my uncle had long come to a screeching halt because of my father and Stepmother being out of the country then deciding to divorce by the time they got back.(see) Our de facto family dissolved and my uncle went back to the Taos, Santa Fe area and I went first to live with a foster couple, then after running away, my grandmother.
 However, only one short year later, at the end of May 1953, just a week or so before my first year in high school was about to end, my uncle called.
 He was all excited and without even thinking about school wanted to know if I thought my dad would let me catch a Greyhound bus as soon as I could and meet him in Kingman.
-He said it would be an adventure of a lifetime and that he expected all hell to break loose in a few weeks because the samething that had happened out in the flatlands (i.e., Roswell) had happened in the desert near Kingman.
+He said it would be an adventure of a lifetime and that he expected all hell to break loose in a few weeks because the same thing that had happened out in the flatlands (i.e., Roswell) had happened in the desert near Kingman.
 He told me the news had filtered down to him through some Native Americans who had scouted the area.
 He said some Hualapai trackers who were part of the group could get us in through the back door.
 When I told my dad he blew his stack.
 He got on the phone and started yelling at my uncle that he was filling my mind with all kinds of "weird and useless shit" and to stay away from me and keep his "cock-and-bull stories" to himself.
 Needless to say that was the end of it and I didn't get to go.
 Instead, my dad sent me to my ex-stepmother's ranch for the summer and told the ranch foreman Leo, a hard drinking every other word was a cuss word preceded by the word "fucking," as in fucking asshole, who had been at one time, a World War II Pacific Fleet Navy boxing champion, to not let me "wander off."